Would you like to travel Europe cheap?

 Even though there is an overview map we always recommend to buy paper hiking map of Poland & Slovak Tatra.

-The best month to visit Tatra mountains is September.
-There are less tourists on the trails than in the summertime, and also the weather is more stable.
-There's low probability of snow or ice on the trails and hikers get to admire autumn landscape with its abundant colours.
+.
+There are fewer tourists on the trails than in the summertime, and also the weather is more stable.
+There's a low probability of snow or ice on the trails and hikers get to admire the autumn landscape with its abundant colours.

 If you're planning on visiting Tatras in the summer, you might want to book your accommodation in advance.
 Most people choose Zakopane as their base for mountain trips.
 It's a lively tourist resort with lots of shops, hotels and transportation options.
 Buses from Warsaw, Krakow and other big cities in Poland run to Zakopane every few hours.
 PolskiBus might be your best option.